 But in the German study, over half of the sites were only sampled for a single year during the 27 year period.
 Did this imperfection affect the results?
 We need more long-term monitoring to be sure.

-The assumptions made in these studies are also important to consider.
+The assumptions made in these studies are also important.
 The German research looked at biomass, which is not the same as abundance (although it’s usually a good proxy).
 In theory, the fall in biomass could be due to the loss of a handful of very large species.
-Only with additional research are we likely to be able to understand exactly what’s going on.
+Only additional research will allow us to understand exactly what’s going on.

 Good science often takes time